top of page

 The "Guaranteed Max Price" Trap

-Some cost-plus builders offer a “Guaranteed Maximum Price” (GMP).
-In reality, this is often the weakest guarantee in the industry.
-Because the project wasn't fully figured out at the start, the builder will use change orders to bypass the guarantee.
+Some cost-plus builders offer a “Guaranteed Maximum Price” (GMP), but this often proves to be the weakest assurance in the industry.
+Because they haven't fully planned your project beforehand, the builder may use change orders to circumvent the guarantee.

-You might hire a cost-plus builder because their initial "guess" was 20% lower than our fixed bid.
-However, by month six, constant change orders for "unforeseen" items will likely push their price past our original quote.
-By the time you realize the cost is spiraling, firing them is difficult because a new builder will have to charge even more to fix the previous contractor’s errors.
+You might choose a cost-plus builder because their initial estimate was 20% lower than our fixed bid.
+However, by the sixth month, frequent change orders for "unforeseen" items will likely drive their price beyond our original quote.
+By the time you notice the costs escalating, replacing them is challenging because a new builder will charge to complete the project at the current rate, which has already seen 6-10 months of increases, and they have no incentive to resolve someone else's poorly managed project.

 Efficiency and Accountability

-A cost-plus arrangement can lead to intentional inefficiency.
-If a builder doesn't have another job lined up, they have no incentive to finish yours quickly, as they can simply continue billing every two weeks.
+A cost-plus contract might result in deliberate inefficiency.
+If a builder lacks another project, they have little motivation to complete yours promptly, as they can keep billing every two weeks.

 Quality Control and Building Science

-A common question is: “If a fixed-bid builder is losing money, won't they cut corners?”
-This is why referrals are vital.
-Most of our clients come to us through architects or friends who know our reputation.
-Because a fixed-bid contract requires a detailed scope of work, you know exactly which materials, model numbers, and standards are being used.
-We select products based on building science and long-term durability, not the lowest price.
-Furthermore, because we have the skill to do the work ourselves, we pass inspections the first time, proving that no corners were cut.
+A frequent inquiry is: "If a fixed-bid builder is losing money, won't they cut corners?"
+This underscores the importance of referrals.
+Most of our clients are referred by architects or friends familiar with our reputation.
+A fixed-bid contract includes a detailed scope of work, clearly outlining the materials, model numbers, and standards used.
+We choose our products based on building science and long-term durability, rather than the lowest cost.
+We use them because we recognize their value.
+These materials will be inspected by the city, ensuring you receive what you paid for.

 Counting the Cost

-When you bought your home, you were careful.
-You calculated the mortgage, the interest, and the long-term impact on your family.
-You didn't agree to a "vague" price for your house—so why would you do it for your renovation or build?
+When buying your home, you were thorough.
+You evaluated the mortgage, the interest rates, and the long-term impact on your family.
+You didn't agree to an uncertain price for your home, saying, "Just give me a cost plus number, and we'll see what it is in a year or two."
+So, why would you adopt that approach for your renovation or construction project?

-Starting a major construction project without a fixed price adds unnecessary strain to your life.
-With three fixed bids, you can see the details clearly.
-If the price is too high, you can remove non-essential items before work begins.
+Embarking on a major construction project without a fixed price introduces unnecessary stress into your life.
+With three fixed bids, you gain clear insights.
+If the price is too high, you can eliminate non-essential items before work starts.

 Putting the Craftsman Back in the Driver’s Seat

-We want to put the skilled craftsperson back in the driver’s seat.
-Our goal is to ensure you can truly "count the cost" before you begin, resulting in a home you are proud of and a financial experience that respects your budget.
+We want skilled craftspeople to take the lead in decision-making, as they are the ones with the necessary expertise.
+This results in a better home at a more reasonable price.
+Our aim is to ensure you can accurately "count the cost" before beginning, leading to a home you take pride in and a financial experience that honors your budget.

 Construction Master Pro Desktop calculator showing zero; numbers and functions visible.